-My father always said “if you have lived the whole day without learning something then your day was waisted”.
+My father always said, “if you have lived the whole day without learning something then your day was wasted”.
 A rule I have lived by for many a year.

 To learn is important as it provides greater confidence, it is enjoyable and makes you an interesting and interested person and influences your life in so many positive ways.

 Learning is a process of engaging, experimenting and taking action to gain the required experience.
 You then can understand what you have learnt.
 The next level of learning, I believe, is to then teach what you have learnt.
 You can help another to fully understand what you have learned.
 This process compels you to learn your subject to a deeper level.

 Sincerity – the S in Balls… Where do we find sincerity?
 It is defined as the absence of pretence, deceit and hypocrisy.
 Is it any wonder we don’t connect with someone who isn’t sincere.

 Look at the involved elements – honesty, trustworthy, integrity, genuine, truthful, authentic, rigididge, true blue and from the heart.